Tor

 The lesson it set loose

 Some freedoms can only be built collectively.
 You cannot be private alone on a network; privacy at scale is a public good that has to be volunteered into existence.
-Tor made anonymity an infrastructure project — and proved that a commons can defend the individual.
+Each relay added makes every other user a little safer, the defining property of a commons.
+Tor made anonymity an infrastructure project, and it proved that a commons can defend the individual.

 Next exhibit